electricant/dotfiles/README.md

 If the command above fails see the link above for troubleshooting instructions or simply delete the offending files and checkout again.

 Finally, set the flag showUntrackedFiles to no on this specific (local)
 repository:

 	config config --local status.showUntrackedFiles no

 You're done, from now on you can now type config commands to add and update your dotfiles.

+## Branches

+What follows is a description of the available branches:

+ * main -> the current branch with, license, readme and gitignore
+ * dotfiles-full -> dotfiles offering the full-fledged config with plugins and various bells and whistles
+ * dotfiles-lite -> more humble dotfiles, for simpler machines
+ * dotfiles-win -> dotfiles for windows